 If you have more than a couple of add-ons you need to remove, a clean installation might be easier (and more secure too).

 Clear Cache vs. Clear Data: What Do They Do in Kodi?

 When you get to the Settings menu, you’ve got two options: Clear Cache and Clear Data.

 But what does each option mean?

-By contrast, clearing app’s data will delete your entire history, settings and any additional “”stuff”” you’ve added after you installed the app.
-In Kodi’s case, this means all of your libraries, addons and settings will get deleted.
+By contrast, clearing the app’s data will delete your entire history, settings, and any additional ‘stuff’ you’ve added after you installed the app.

-Once you’re absolutely sure that you want to delete Kodi’s app data, follow this simple process.
+Once you’re sure you want to delete Kodi’s app data, follow this simple process.

-Remember, once you hit the delete button, there’s no going back.
-You’ll need to re-load your libraries and add-ons again.
+Remember, there’s no going back once you hit the delete button.
+You’ll need to reload your libraries and add-ons again.

-Step 1: Start by going to the Settings menu, either from the home screen or from your app drawer.
+Step 1: Start by going to the Settings menu from the home screen or your app drawer.